vkucukcakar/mini_sendmail/README.md

 - Removes getlogin(), getpwuid() dependencies by trying to get username from command line arguments.
 - Get real username, does not use a fixed value causing nonsense logs.

+mini_sendmail reads its standard input up to an end-of-file and sends a copy of the message found there to all of the addresses listed.
+The message is sent by connecting to a local SMTP server.
+This means mini_sendmail can be used to send email from inside a chroot(2) area.

 ### Example php.ini configuration:
 	sendmail_path = /usr/sbin/mini_sendmail -t -i --username examplechroot